 Never leave our user alone

-If users get stuck or have questions in any step while onboarding, our support team is always there to help.
+If users get stuck or have questions in any step while registering, our support team is always there to help.

 I created a small button with a question mark that accompanies the CTA-button on each screen, where necessary, throughout the registration.
 By clicking on it, the user gets to the support center page with a chat.